ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-09-oil-shock-week2-violent-monday.md

 ## Bottom Line

 This is not a normal Monday morning.
 The market is repricing a sustained stagflation regime in real time.
 The playbook is: own energy, own gold, own defence; avoid rate-sensitive growth, discretionary, and airlines.
 The two critical decision points this week are Wednesday's CPI and ORCL's earnings on Tuesday.
 A hot CPI above 3.0% and/or an ORCL miss would accelerate the selloff toward S&P 6,300–6,400.
-An ORCL beat with strong OCI guidance could provide a brief tech relief trade — but sell it into strength.
+An ORCL beat with strong OCI guidance could provide a brief tech relief trade, but sell it into strength.
 Stay defensive, stay nimble.
 This is a week for capital preservation, not hero trades.

 ---